 In collaboration with FIRST, New York Tech offers two \$500 merit-based scholarships to high school seniors who have been actively involved on a FIRST team and would like to attend New York Tech.
-This scholarship may be used for a student in any undergraduate program offered in NYIT College of Engineering and Computing Sciences.
+This scholarship may be used for a student in any undergraduate program offered in the College of Engineering and Computing Sciences.
 This scholarship is a one-time award and is in addition to any other scholarship from the university for which students may qualify.
 Each recipient must meet the regular academic requirements for admission to the college.
 Complete the application.
-All applications must be received by May 15.

 - Complete the FAFSA (U.S. students only)

 - Be a senior in high school

-- Participated on a FIRST team
+- · Participated on a FIRST team

 - Minimum high school GPA of 3.0 (on a scale up to 4.0)

 - Apply and be admitted as a full-time student in one of the following programs:

 - o Computer Science

 - Construction Engineering

 - Electrical and Computer Engineering

 - Electrical and Computer Engineering Technology

 - Engineering Management

 - Information Technology

 - Mechanical Engineering